 The Differences Between Lab and Natural Diamonds

 The main difference between natural and lab-grown diamonds is that natural diamonds are formed over millions of years, while lab-grown diamonds take weeks or months to create.
 Lab-grown diamonds also tend to be less expensive than natural diamonds.
-There are two main lab-grown diamond production methods: the high pressure/high-temperature process (HPHT) and chemical vapor deposition (CVD).
-CVD is the more popular method for producing jewelry quality diamonds, and the HPHT process is typically for diamonds intended for industrial applications.
+Two main lab-grown diamond production methods exist: the high-pressure/high-temperature process (HPHT) and chemical vapor deposition (CVD).
+CVD is the more popular method for producing jewelry-quality diamonds, and the HPHT process typically involves diamonds intended for industrial applications.

 Another difference between natural and lab-grown diamonds is that natural diamonds are formed over many years, while lab-grown diamonds grow in weeks or months.
-Lab-grown diamonds also tend to be less expensive than natural diamonds, and they come in a variety of shapes and sizes.
+Lab-grown diamonds also tend to be less expensive than natural diamonds and come in various shapes and sizes.

 Lab-grown diamonds are less expensive than natural diamonds.
-They can be made in different shapes and sizes, whereas natural diamonds are limited to the conditions found in nature.
+They can be made in different shapes and sizes, whereas natural diamonds are limited to natural conditions.
 Lab-grown diamonds have a higher clarity grade than natural diamonds.
 Gemologists can't distinguish between diamonds made in a lab or the earth without specialized equipment.

 How to tell the difference between a natural diamond and a lab-grown diamond

-Lab-grown diamonds and natural diamonds can be difficult to tell apart, but there are a few ways to tell the difference.
+Lab-grown and natural diamonds can be difficult to distinguish, but there are a few ways to differentiate between them.
 One way is to look at the diamond's girdle or the thin band around the edge of the diamond.
 On a natural diamond, the girdle is usually smoother and more even.
 On a lab-grown diamond, the girdle may have an inscription indicating lab-grown.
-Keep in mind that natural diamonds can have their unique GIA Report Registry number micro-laser inscribed onto the girdle, according to GIA.
+Remember that natural diamonds can have their unique GIA Report Registry number micro-laser inscribed onto the girdle, according to GIA.
 Another way to tell the difference is to look at the diamond under a microscope.
 Under magnification, natural diamonds will have minor imperfections called inclusions.
 Lab-grown diamonds will typically have fewer.

 GIA